![]() |

 Figure 1.
 An agile approach to requirements management.

-Business risk is minimized because they can fund the project for as long as they like.
-Want to invest $1 million on the project and do so in ten months?
+Business risk is minimized because they can fund the team for as long as they like.
+Want to invest $1 million on the initiative and do so in ten months?
 Then organize it into 10, 4-week iterations where you spend $100,000 each iteration (ok, it's not quite that easy, but you get the idea).
 The risk is that you might not get everything that you want, but at least you'll get the most important features implemented for your investment.
 Furthermore, you can always choose to spend more or less money as appropriate.
 The risk to the IT department is also minimized: the business is now in control over what gets built, for how much, and for how long.